Global Executive Team

 Jay holds a Ph.D. in Computer Science from MIT, where he contributed to the first Electronic Health Record system, developed by Massachusetts General Hospital.

 Chief Technology Officer

-Russell Tevis has extensive experience in leadership and operations in the Healthcare industry.
-Mr. Tevis specializes in working with companies to bridge business, regulatory, security, and technical requirements; and has been pivotal in bringing products from inception to market.
-Prior to joining The Diary he was responsible for scaling innovative IT solutions for the clinical teams at The Advisory Board Company, a large publicly listed healthcare company based in Washington, DC.
+Russ has extensive experience in leadership and operations in the Healthcare industry.
+Russ specializes in working with companies to bridge business, regulatory, security, and technical requirements; and has been pivotal in bringing products from inception to market.
+Prior to joining The Diary, he was responsible for scaling innovative IT solutions for the clinical teams at The Advisory Board Company, a large publicly listed healthcare company based in Washington, DC.
 He is skilled at working directly with clients to determine needs, translating these to business strategies and implementation plans to ensure product delivery and compliance.

-After obtaining his B.S/B.A in Computer Science and Business Management, Mr. Tevis began his professional career as a computer programmer for General Motors, Electronic Data Systems, and Hughes Missile Systems.
+After obtaining his B.S/B.A in Computer Science and Business Management, Russ began his professional career as a computer programmer for General Motors, Electronic Data Systems, and Hughes Missile Systems.
 Nearly twenty-five years ago he migrated to Healthcare working for many years with Sunquest Information Systems as Associate Vice President of software development where he specialized in new product initiatives and acquisitions.
-Mr. Tevis was also CIO/COO with Medical Referral Source, a start-up company that was successfully sold to The Advisory Board in 2013.
+Russ was also CIO/COO with Medical Referral Source, a start-up company that was successfully sold to The Advisory Board in 2013.

-When not sailing, Russell enjoys the collaborative process of working with stakeholders, customers, and vendors on creative solutions and directing operations to ensure success.
+When not sailing, Russ enjoys the collaborative process of working with stakeholders, customers, and vendors on creative solutions and directing operations to ensure success.

 Stephen Michael, DrPH